Proverbs 1 – Wisdom’s Beginning and Call

 iii.
 Proverbs is also unique in its connection with the secular literature of its time.
 Neighboring kingdoms had their own collections of wisdom literature, and in some places, there are significant similarities to these writings.

 iv.
 As Ross notes, “The genre of wisdom literature was common in the ancient world, and a copious amount of material comes from ancient Egypt.”
 Some of these works are titled:

 v.
-There are several sections of Proverbs (22:17-23:14, 22:23, 22:26-27 are examples) that seem to be borrowed from The Teaching of Amenemope, an ancient Egyptian writing.
-There is debate as to whom borrowed whom, but most scholars believe Amenemope is earlier.
+There are several sections of Proverbs (Proverbs 22:17-23:14 is an example) that seem to be borrowed from The Teaching of Amenemope, an ancient Egyptian writing.
+There is debate as to who borrowed whom, but most scholars believe Amenemope is earlier.

 vi.
 “If Proverbs is the borrower here, the borrowing is not slavish but free and creative.
 Egyptian jewels, as at the Exodus, have been re-set to their advantage by Israelite workmen and put to finer use.”
 (Kidner)